Lodore Canyon Stargazing Trip

 Reading material, you may enjoy:

-Lodging before and after your trip can be booked at one of seven motels:
+Lodging before and after your trip can be booked at one of these motels:

 BE SURE TO MAKE ADVANCE RESERVATIONS!